apache/flink/docs/dev/table/modules.md

 ### CoreModule

-`CoreModule` currently contains all system (built-in) functions.
-It's loaded by default.
+`CoreModule` contains all of Flink's system (built-in) functions and is loaded by default.

 ### HiveModule